-- 5.2.3 You should expect to receive an acknowledgment from the Head of HRRC within 5 working days of your formal complaint being received. - 5.2.4 We aim to resolve a formal complaint, which has previously been raised informally, within 15 working days of receipt.
-If there is likely to be a delay you will be informed of this and the reasons for it. - 5.2.5 You, or the spokesperson if a group complaint, will be offered a personal meeting with the Head of HRRC, or nominee, in order that you can explain your complaint and why you remain dissatisfied.
-At that meeting, which may include a member of academic staff, an administrator will be present to take notes.
+- 5.2.3 You should expect to receive an acknowledgment from the Head of HRRC within 5 working days of your formal complaint being received. - 5.2.4 We aim to resolve a formal complaint, which has previously been raised informally, within 20 working days of receipt.
+If there is likely to be a delay you will be informed of this and the reasons for it. - 5.2.5 You will be offered a personal meeting with the Head of HRRC, or nominee, in order that you can explain your complaint and why you remain dissatisfied.
+At that meeting, which may include another member of staff, an administrator will be present to take notes.
 You will be given a copy of these notes for your records.
-You may be accompanied to this meeting by a friend or the Student Engagement Manager, but you should inform Norland that you wish to be accompanied and give them the name of your supporter. - 5.2.6 The Head of HRRC, or nominee, may undertake whatever investigation is considered appropriate in order to establish the facts of the case and, if meetings are held with members of staff, notes will be taken by an administrator and you will be entitled to a copy of those notes.
+You may be accompanied to this meeting by a friend or supporter, but you should inform Norland that you wish to be accompanied and give them the name of your companion. - 5.2.6 The Head of HRRC, or nominee, may undertake whatever investigation is considered appropriate in order to establish the facts of the case and, if meetings are held with members of staff, notes will be taken by an administrator and you will be entitled to a copy of those notes.
 Similarly, if the complaint is about a member of staff, he or she will be entitled to see all the relevant documentation, including the notes of your meeting with the Head of HRRC, or nominee.
-All evidence considered as part of the complaint, including email correspondence, will be shared with all relevant parties.
-It should be noted that if an external investigation is subsequently made into your complaint, for example by the Office of the Independent Adjudicator (OIA), or by the QAA under its Concerns Procedure, all records, emails and reports linked to the complaint will be made available to them. - 5.2.7 You will receive a written decision which addresses the points you have made and gives reasons for the conclusion reached.
-The letter will also advise you of your right to refer the matter to Stage 3. - 5.2.8 Where recommendations are made as a consequence of your complaint, you will be entitled to know what these may be and when they will be implemented. - 5.2.9 A record of the formal stage will be kept on the Formal Resolution Complaints Form see Appendix 2. - 5.2.10 The Head of HRRC will record anonymised details of the complaint and the suggested resolution on the Complaints Log.
+All evidence considered as part of the complaint, including email correspondence, will be shared with all relevant parties. - 5.2.7 You will receive a written decision which addresses the points you have made and gives reasons for the conclusion reached.
+The letter will also advise you of your right to refer the matter to Stage 3. - 5.2.8 Where recommendations are made as a consequence of your complaint, you will be entitled to know what these may be and when they will be implemented. - 5.2.9 A record of the formal stage will be kept on the Formal Resolution Complaints Form see Appendix 2. - 5.1.10 The Head of HRRC will record anonymised details of the complaint and the suggested resolution on the Complaints Log.